top of page

 Payment is done through my billing service which makes it simple to switch to insurance should that become available to you.
 Sometimes the simplest way to protect your mental health is to keep the insurance company as far away from it as possible.

 Integrative psychiatry?
 Well, it's probably easiest to grasp by stacking it up against the old standby: traditional psychiatric treatment.
-That's the one rooted in the classic Western "sick-care" setup, where we humbly pretend your mental health exists in its own little vacuum—cut off from your body, spirit, emotions, or whatever else might be quietly sabotaging your day.
-We zero in on those symptoms like they're the only game in town, tossing meds at them and crossing our fingers that nothing else unravels.
-It's served us well enough, I suppose, if "well enough" means muddling through.
+That's the one rooted in the classic "sick-care" setup, where we humbly pretend your mental health exists in its own little vacuum—cut off from your relationships, your childhood, the demands of work/school, emotions, or whatever else might be quietly sabotaging your day.
+We zero in on those symptoms like they're the only game in town, bandaid-ing them with pills and crossing our fingers that nothing else unravels.
+It's served us well enough, I suppose, if "well enough" means miserable but functional.

 But here at my practice, I'm trying something a bit less... shortsighted.
 Instead of just babysitting your mental health issues, integrative psychiatry aims for the lofty goal of actual long-term growth and, dare I say, transformation—because who doesn't love a good personal reboot?

-We swap the quick-fix symptom chase for a broader life tune-up, blending meds with lifestyle tweaks that might just make you more resilient, marginally yet consistently happier overall, and on a mental health track that doesn't feel like it's built on quicksand.
+We swap the quick-fix symptom chase for a broader life tune-up, blending meds (when appropriate) with personal exploration, lifestyle changes, and skills building that might just help you build resilience and move towards contentment.
 It's not revolutionary genius on my part; it's just treating you like a whole, messy human.
 What a concept!

 No. I’m not here to hand you the same generic wellness prescription you’ve already seen on seventeen Instagram accounts.
 “Just do yoga and eat more salads” is about as helpful as telling someone in the middle of a panic attack to “just relax, bro” while they feel like they are actually dying.